nhsconnect/gpconnect/pages/foundations/foundations_use_case_register_a_patient.md

 This specification describes a single use case.
 For complete details and background please see the [Foundations capability bundle](foundations.html).

 {% include note.html content="This API use case is designed only to support the need to  register a **temporary** patient at a federated organisation as an enabler for federated appointment bookings.
-It is not a full patient registration endpoint and does not change a patient's registered practice information as held on Personal Demographics Service (PDS)." %}
+It does not change a patient's registered practice information as held on Personal Demographics Service (PDS)." %}

 ## Security ##